LyesSaadSaoud/Wind_forecast/README.md

 FIGURE 1.
 The proposed architecture.
 A quaternion representation of stationary wavelet subbands is used to train a quaternion-valued neural network.
 The predicted wind speed is computed by using the inverse stationary wavelet transform

 ## Getting started
-1. Download all files and put then in the same folder.
+1. Download all files and put them in the same folder.
 2. Add the folder to you MATLAB's path.
 3. Run the mfile [main.m](https://github.com/LyesSaadSaoud/Wind_forecast/blob/main/main.m)